Alberta Highway 6: Route description

 Montana Highway 17 in Glacier National Park becomes Alberta Highway 6 in Waterton Lakes National Park as it crosses the Canada–United States border at Chief Mountain.
 Generally travelling in a north direction from Chief Mountain, the highway provides access to the Hamlet of Waterton Park via Highway 5, and passes through the Hamlet of Twin Butte and the Town of Pincher Creek.
 Highway 6 ends at Highway 3 north of Pincher Creek.

+The Chief Mountain border crossing, at the highway's southern end, is Canada's highest border crossing at an elevation of 1,722 m (5,649 ft).
+It is closed each year for winter and typically reopens on May 15, closing again on September 30.

 Major intersections

 The following is a list of major intersections along Alberta Highway 6 from south to north.